gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 ### Data volume and cache:

-This application uses a lot of data from the Gro API.
-If `compare_to=0` (the whole world), and `requested_level=5` (districts), it will get 20 years of daily data for 3 data series, plus 7 static data series, for 45,000 regions, which is approximately *1 billion data points*.

-Setting a persistent local cache via `data_dir` is highly recommended to avoid unnecessarily repeat downloads from the Gro API.
+This application uses a lot of data from the Gro API, up to ~1 billion data points in some cases as noted above.
+Setting a persistent local cache via `data_dir` is highly recommended to avoid unnecessary repeat downloads from the Gro API.